-- Did the accused act with malicious intent? (violation of honesty) - Did the accused neglect duties for ensuring quality? (violation of reliability) - In either case: to what extent?
+- Did the accused act with malicious intent? (violation of honesty) - Did the accused neglect duties for ensuring quality? (violation of reliability) - In either case: to what extent? - → clear-cut decisions are easier in theory than in practice . . .

 Presentation and analysis of experimental results